ayufan-rock64/linux-build/blobs/README.md

 Binary blob scp.bin taken from the BSP `tools/pack/chips/sun50iw1p1/bin/scp.bin`.

-## Device tree for U-Boot
+## Device tree for U-Boot and BSP Kernel

 The U-Boot uses its own FDT.
-The binary is taken from the BSP `out/sun50iw1p1/android/common/sunxi.dtb`.
+A binary dtc has taken from the BSP `out/sun50iw1p1/android/common/sunxi.dtb` and dumped as source to `pine64.dts` with the `fdtdump` utility from git://git.kernel.org/pub/scm/utils/dtc/dtc.git.
+This device tree also works for booting the BSP Kernel.

 ## FEX description for U-Boot